 Welcome to professional GIS, Image Processing, and Desktop Cartography at its best.
-The TNT products from MicroImages, Inc. are the most innovative and technically sophisticated professional products for geospatial data management and analysis available today.
+The TNT products from MicroImages, Inc. are the most innovative and technically sophisticated professional products for spatial data management and analysis available today.
 A host of professionals in over 135 nations around the world use the TNT products for production tasks in a wide variety of disciplines.
 We are glad to have you with us.

-To use the TNT products on a Macintosh, your computer needs 32 Mb or more of RAM, a CD-ROM drive, and about 100Mb of free hard drive space.
+To use the TNT products, you need a Windows PC, or a Macintosh, or a UNIX workstation.
+Your computer needs 16 Mb or more of RAM, a CD-ROM drive, and about 100Mb of free hard drive space.

 Install and set up the TNT products according to the instructions in this manual.
-You may install the free-use TNTlite products without a software license key, or you may install the TNT professional products with the software license key supplied by MicroImages, Inc. The software license key for Macintosh attaches to an Apple ADB connector on your computer (for example, between the mouse and keyboard) and authorizes your TNT professional products for the product level, special peripheral support, and special software (such as TNTsdk) that you purchased.
+You may install the free-use TNTlite products without a software license key, or you may install the TNT professional products with the key supplied by MicroImages, Inc. The software license key attaches to a serial port on your computer and authorizes your TNT professional products for the product level, special peripheral support, and special software (such as TNTsdk) that you purchased.
 In either case, you will get the best performance from your system by following the configuration and optimization recommendations in this manual.
 The general sequence is: